-- New Level Soccer Group has a written Code of Conduct for all persons involved in football/training sessions/events by the Club, which includes what is acceptable and proper behaviour for all members of which the anti-bullying policy is one part. - All club members and parents will accept the Code of Conduct upon joining the club. - The Club Welfare Officer will raise awareness about bullying and why it matters, and if issues of bullying arise in the club, will consider meeting with members to discuss the issue openly and constructively.
+- The Academy has a written Code of Conduct for all persons involved in football/training sessions/events by the Academy, which includes what is acceptable and proper behaviour for all members of which the anti-bullying policy is one part. - All club members and parents will sign to accept the Code of Conduct upon joining the club. - The Club Welfare Officer will raise awareness about bullying and why it matters, and if issues of bullying arise in the club, will consider meeting with members to discuss the issue openly and constructively.